sciurius/mma-mode/README.md

 ## MIDI players

-This mode is originally written for using the midi player `aplaymidi` or the `timidity` midi synthesizer.
+This mode is originally written for using the midi player `xplayer`, `aplaymidi` or the `timidity` midi synthesizer.
 Other programms can be used via the Mma menu.